 In a small bowl, mix mashed bananas with lemon juice, set aside.
 In a medium bowl, mix flour, baking soda, baking powder and salt.
 Set aside.

-In a large bowl, cream ¾ cup butter and sugar until light and fluffy, at least 4 minutes.
+In a large bowl, cream ¾ cup butter with sugar until light and fluffy, at least 4 minutes.
 Beat in the egg yolks one at a time, then stir in 2 teaspoons vanilla.
 Beat in the flour mixture alternately with the buttermilk.
 Stir in banana mixture.

 In a separate bowl beat the reserved egg whites until stiff.
 Fold ⅓ of the egg whites into the banana batter, then gently fold in the remaining ⅔ until no streaks remain.
 Gently pour batter into prepared pans.